dassein/starter-academic/content/publication/em_2mlr_structural/index.md

 # Summary.
 An optional shortened abstract.
+  # In this paper, we derive explicit expressions for the EM updates in the two-component Mixed Linear Regression (2MLR) model
+  # with unknown mixing weights and regression parameters across all SNR regimes.
+  # We then characterize the properties of EM updates based on the explicit expressions, establishing their structural behavior and boundedness,
+  # and showing that in the noiseless setting, they follow a cycloid trajectory derived via a recurrence relation for the sub-optimality angle.
+  # In finite high-SNR regimes, we further bound the deviation of the EM updates from this cycloid trajectory.
+  # At the population level, the trajectory-based analysis reveals the order of convergence: linear convergence when the EM estimate is nearly orthogonal to the ground truth regression parameters,
+  # and quadratic convergence when the angle between the estimate and the ground truth is small.
+  # Furthermore, our work provides a novel trajectory-based framework that establishes non-asymptotic guarantees by tightening bounds of the statistical errors between the finite-sample and population EM updates,
+  # revealing the connection between EM's statistical accuracy and the sub-optimality angle,
+  # and establishing convergence guarantees with arbitrary initialization at the finite-sample level.
 summary: |
-  In this paper, we derive explicit expressions for the EM updates in the two-component Mixed Linear Regression (2MLR) model with unknown mixing weights and regression parameters across all SNR regimes.
-  We then characterize the properties of EM updates based on the explicit expressions, establishing their structural behavior and boundedness, and showing that in the noiseless setting, they follow a cycloid trajectory derived via a recurrence relation for the sub-optimality angle.
-  In finite high-SNR regimes, we further bound the deviation of the EM updates from this cycloid trajectory.
-  At the population level, the trajectory-based analysis reveals the order of convergence: linear convergence when the EM estimate is nearly orthogonal to the ground truth regression parameters, and quadratic convergence when the angle between the estimate and the ground truth is small.
-  Furthermore, our work provides a novel trajectory-based framework that establishes non-asymptotic guarantees by tightening bounds of the statistical errors between the finite-sample and population EM updates, revealing the connection between EM's statistical accuracy and the sub-optimality angle, and establishing convergence guarantees with arbitrary initialization at the finite-sample level.
+  We derive explicit EM updates for the 2MLR model across all SNR regimes and characterize their properties.
+We show the updates follow a cycloid trajectory in the noiseless setting and bound the deviation from this trajectory in finite high-SNR regimes.
+This trajectory-based analysis reveals the population-level convergence orders: linear when near-orthogonal and quadratic when the angle is small.
+Our novel framework provides non-asymptotic guarantees by tightening statistical error bounds between finite-sample and population updates, linking statistical accuracy to the sub-optimality angle and establishing finite-sample convergence from arbitrary initialization.

 tags: []